tshepang/blog/content/computing/tools I use all the time.rst

 * Debian: my primary OS, and also my favorite
 * Emacs: general text editor
-* Vim: I use this at work, except on my workstation
+* Vim: it happens to be installed on a lot of systems at work, but I only rarely use it on my workstation

 * GNOME: primary Desktop Environment